 - Some situations where coaching may be ideal are:

-- If you have a therapist and dietitian but feel like you need extra support in your daily life to implement the work you are doing with them and to follow through on your goals.
+- If you have a therapist and dietitian but feel like you need extra support to implement the work you are doing with them into your daily life and to help you set and follow through on goals.
 For example, completing meals according to your meal plan, completing meals without purging, challenging food fears and food rituals, or decreasing other eating disorder behaviours.

-- If you need support outside of an office such as with grocery shopping, meal preparation, challenging yourself to eat at restaurants, buying new clothes after weight restoration, or having someone to text or e-mail throughout the week for extra support to not engage in eating disorder behaviours.
+- If you need support outside of an office such as with grocery shopping, meal preparation, meal support, buying new clothes after weight restoration, or having someone to text or e-mail throughout the week for extra support to not engage in eating disorder behaviours.

-- If you have been recently discharged from an eating disorder treatment program and feel like you need extra support for your initial time at home, especially if you live in a small community where specialized eating disorder services are limited or not available.
+- If you have been recently discharged from an eating disorder treatment program and feel like you need extra support for your initial time at home, especially if you live in a small community where specialized eating disorder services are limited.

 - Some other instances where coaching may be a good fit should it seem safe and appropriate are:

-- If you are far along in recovery but it feels like you could now go further with a coach who is with you in real-life situations rather than continuing with your previous team.
+- If you are far along in recovery but it feels like you could now go further with a coach who can support you in real-life situations and with goal setting and behaviour change rather than continuing with your previous team.

 - If you are very early in your eating disorder or have disordered eating and you want to try a coach first before exploring other options because your symptoms are not too limiting and you think that coaching might be enough or will provide information about your real degree of symptoms and functioning.